 AYes.
-The school participates in The Basic Fund, the Archdiocesan Tuition Assistance Program and has its own Tuition Assistance Program called Adopt a Student.
+The school participates in The Basic Fund, the Archdiocesan Tuition Assistance Program and has its own Tuition Assistance Program.
 Please contact the school for more information and forms after your child has been accepted..

 QAre early applications given priority over later ones?

 ANo, there is open enrollment at Our Lady of Mount Carmel School and all applications are reviewed after the initial application deadline for grades 1 through 7, typically mid to late February.
 After that, they are reviewed upon receipt.

 QCan I visit the school before submitting my application?

 AYes.
 The school has an Open House on the last Sunday in January each year.
 At this time you will be able to visit the classrooms and talk to the faculty and administration.
 You will also have the opportunity to meet with current parents, students, alumni and School Board Members.
 In addition, school tours are available, by appointment only, at 9:00 a.m. on Wednesday and Friday mornings, from November on, when school is in session.
 Please call the School Office at 650-366-6127 to schedule a tour.